Is the Sea to Sky Gondola in Squamish Worth Visiting?

 Tickets to the Sea to Sky Gondola aren’t cheap, but they don’t have to wreck your budget either.
 If you’re planning ahead, there are a few ways to save and make the most of the cost.

-• Standard tickets include a round-trip ride on the gondola and access to the summit trails, suspension bridge, and viewing platforms.
+- Standard tickets include a return gondola ride and access to the summit trails, suspension bridge, and viewing platforms.

-• Ticket prices change often, especially by season, so always check the official Sea to Sky Gondola website before you go.
+- Prices change by season.
+Check the official Sea to Sky Gondola website before you book.

 Quick Look: Sea to Sky Gondola in Under a Minute